DeepakKumarDKN/Namestey-React/Laying The Foundation 08_08_23/Assignment/README.md

 JSX solve our readibility issue because the code written in JSX is much more easy as compared to the code whch are written without JSX.

+JSX was developed by Facebook Developers
+This is HTML Like syntax but this is not HTML

 ```